 A key Case Management function is to oversee the implementation of a member's services as outlined on their Service Plan.
-At a minimum, Case Managers must make monthly contact to review the implementation of the SP and address any identified issues or concerns.
+Case Managers must make monthly contact and a minimum of quarterly Face to Face visits to review the implementation of the SP and address any identified issues or concerns.
 If unable to reach the person by telephone, the Case Manager must make a home visit.

 The member's budget is based on their assessed needs.
 Additional services may be requested at any time.
 If the review by the UMC indicates that the member's service needs have changed based on the member's condition or other factors such as a change in living arrangement or availability of informal support, the UMC may authorize an increase to the member's budget.
-At no time however a budget would be authorized for more than the maximum amount approved per member for this program (\$35,000 per member annually).
+At no time however a budget would be authorized for more than the maximum amount approved per member for this program.